-Macmahon Holdings Limited is an engineering & construction business based in Australia.
-Macmahon Holdings shares (MAH) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Macmahon Holdings has a trailing 12-month revenue of around $1.3 billion.
+Macmahon Holdings is an other industrial metals & mining business based in Australia.
+Macmahon Holdings shares (MAH) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Macmahon Holdings has a trailing 12-month revenue of around $1.5 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Macmahon Holdings

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Macmahon Holdings .
 Find the share by name or ticker symbol: MAH.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Macmahon Holdings reaches your desired price.
 Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.

 - Check on your investment.
 Congratulations, you own a part of Macmahon Holdings .
 Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.